2024 Scholarships - Liberty County | CampusReel

 2024 Liberty County Scholarships

 Liberty County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 15% of Liberty County residents in Georgia over the age of 25 have graduated with a professional degree - 10% have completed high school.
+Despite high costs, 11% of Liberty County residents in Texas over the age of 25 have graduated with a professional degree - 17% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Liberty County residents in Georgia will continue to need help paying for college.
-1,867 men and 1,725 women are enrolled in grades 9-12 while 1,744 men 2,603 women are currently undergraduates in college.
+It’s clear that Liberty County residents in Texas will continue to need help paying for college.
+2,351 men and 2,512 women are enrolled in grades 9-12 while 806 men 1,294 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Liberty County residents and can help pay for school in a variety of ways.
 Liberty County scholarships, whether they are exclusively available to Liberty County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Liberty County residents.

 How much total award money and scholarships are available for Liberty County residents?